nilovelez/machete/readme.txt

 = Social Sharing Buttons =
 Social sharing done the Machete way.
 The icons are made as a custom webfont embedded in a minified CSS file that only weighs 5.8KB.
 The sharing actions use each platform's native share URL.

+= WooCommerce =
+WooCommerce was designed to work for every possible use case, but that often leads to unexpected behavior.
+These simple fixes can improve the WooCommerce user experience by making it behave as clients expect.

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/machete` directory, or install the plugin through the WordPress plugins screen directly